Sign up to our Newsletter

 Step Seven: Consider an LLM in Appellate Advocacy

-This step will take an additional year, but is not required to begin practicing appellate law as an independent attorney.
+This step will take an additional year but is not required to begin practicing appellate law as an independent attorney.

 Step Eight: Pass the Bar Exam

-As we stated, you’ll have to pass several exams to become an appellate lawyer.
+As stated, you’ll have to pass several exams to become an appellate lawyer.
 The final exam you’ll need to write is the bar exam

 Step Nine: Consider Obtaining an Appellate Law Certification